What are the nine pitfalls of university discussions?

 Finally, knowing that group discussions are timed, all group members should pay careful attention to timekeeping and the stages of that discussion.
 Enough time must be available to introduce a topic, to clarify that everyone understands the question, to debate that topic fully, and to summarise what has been discussed in the debate.
 Students must also remember to have an equal share of that debate, which is of course only possible with effective timekeeping.

-Good work on completing this final lesson in our short course on group discussions.
-Complete the Lesson 3 activities next to check your understanding, then consider finding out more about other academic assignments by taking another short course.
+Good work on completing this final chapter in our short reader on group discussions.
+Complete the Chapter 3 activities next to check your understanding, then consider finding out more about other academic assignments by taking another short reader.

-Lesson 2 explores the topic: Which skills make for effective group discussions?
-Our Lesson 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 2 explores the topic: Which skills make for effective group discussions?
+Our Chapter2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

-Lesson 3 explores the topic: What are the nine pitfalls of university discussions?
-Our Lesson 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 3 explores the topic: What are the nine pitfalls of university discussions?
+Our Chapter 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.